TACC/mkdocs-tacc/docs/configure.md

 # How to Configure

-Configure the the appearance and behavior.
+You can configure the theme appearance and behavior.

+_For generic detailed guide to configuring a MkDocs theme, refer to [MkDocs: User Guide: Configuration](https://www.mkdocs.org/user-guide/configuration/)._

 ## Basics